The Ultimate Guide to the Lucerne Travel Pass

 [This post may contain compensated links.
 Please see my disclosure policy for more information.]

-The Tell Pass provides tourists with not only exceptional value but also makes getting to all the places to visit in Lucerne extremely convenient.
-It is ideal if you are a planning to spend a minimum of two days in Lucerne.
+The Lucerne Travel Pass (which was previously called the Tell Pass) provides tourists with not only exceptional value but also makes getting to all the places to visit in Lucerne extremely convenient.

 Plus, you don’t have to worry about making bookings, carrying around multiple train tickets and even being concerned with missing a train or bus – because you can simply catch the next one!

-Already know about the Tell Pass and ready to purchase?
-Click here to buy your Tell Pass.
+🇨🇭 Already know about the Lucerne Travel Pass and ready to purchase?
+Click here toLucerne Travel Pass buy your Lucerne Travel Pass.

-What is the Lake Lucerne Region Tell Pass?
+What is the Lucerne Travel Pass?

 Lucerne transport options included with the pass are trains, buses, boats and cable cars.

-The passes come in 2, 3, 4, 5 or 10 day versions and are available for second class travel only.
+The passes come in 3, 4, 5 or 10 day versions and are available for second class travel only.
 Should you wish to travel in 1st class (when available), you can simply purchase a Class Upgrade at the station prior to your journey.

-Where is the Tell Pass Valid?
+Where is the Lucerne Travel Pass valid?

-What is the Tell Pass price?
+What is the Lucerne Travel Pass price for 2026?

-The above prices are for adult passes.
-If you have a child travelling with you, the savings are even greater as children between the ages of 6-16 are charged a fixed rate of 30 CHF, regardless of whether they are travelling for 2 days or 10 days.
+If you have a child travelling with you, the savings are even greater as children between the ages of 6-15 (inclusive) are charged a fixed rate of 30 CHF, regardless of whether they are travelling for 3 days or 10 days.

 No further discounts are available for holders of a Swiss Half Fare Card or Swiss Travel Pass.

-How to use the Tell Pass?
+How to use the Lucerne Travel Pass

-The Tell Pass is so easy to use, all you need to do is jump on board the train, bus, boat or cable car and that’s it!
+The Lucerne Travel Pass is so easy to use, all you need to do is jump on board the train, bus, boat or cable car and that’s it!
 No need to go anywhere to get the pass stamped, all you need to do is to show your Lucerne Tell Pass to the ticket inspectors when asked.

-Where can I get a timetable?
+Where can I get a timetable for Lucerne’s public transport?

-This App will not only help you plan what mode of transport you need to take to reach the various Lucerne tourist attractions, but will also provide you with helpful information as to which platform you need to go to and provide real-time updates, so you’ll know whether your transport is going to be on time or late.
+You can look up which platform you need to go to and provide real-time updates, so you’ll know whether your transport is going to be on time or late.
 (Note: In Switzerland, it is rarely ever late!)

 Whether you are visiting the Lake Lucerne Region in the summer or winter months, there are a stack of great places to explore.

 Mt.
-Rigi
+Rigi excursion

 Perhaps one of the most popular day trips from Lucerne is to ride Europe’s oldest cogwheel railway to the top of Mt Rigi – the Queen of the Mountains.